 Security & Data Sovereignty

-Passwords: never stored
+Passwords: never transmitted

 Graph engine: fully isolated